 Starzz Coach Fred Williams Resigns

-  SALT LAKE CITY (AP) _ Fred Williams resigned as head coach of the Utah Starzz on Friday, saying only that it was ``time for a change.″
+SALT LAKE CITY (AP) _ Fred Williams resigned as head coach of the Utah Starzz on Friday.

-  Williams made the announcement at a news conference two hours before Utah was scheduled to play the Cleveland Rockers.
+Williams made the announcement at a news conference two hours before the Starzz were scheduled to play the Cleveland Rockers.
 He said he was not pressured to quit and that it was his decision to leave the team.

-  Utah has lost three straight games and has a record of 5-8 entering Friday’s game against the Rockers.
+Utah has lost three straight games and has a record of 5-8.

 Williams’ replacement was not immediately announced.
 Assistant coach Candi Harvey was to coach Friday night’s game.

 Williams took over as head coach in June 1999 after working as an assistant coach under Frank Layden.